Editors as Artists: Using the Red Pen to Create a MasterpieceJanet Fix

 This is what we say to authors: You’re a writer, not an editor.
 Two separate professions.
 Two separate mindsets.

 The cool thing about it all is this: you, the writer, have created the book.
 Your editor—hopefully someone you connect with on more than a professional level, i.e., you actually have a bit of fun working with this person—will ensure your work’s stability, agility, and quality.
 Teamwork stuff.

 The editor is like a sculptor, shaving off the dead pieces so the beauty of the story comes out with full force.
 This cannot be done by the writer in most cases—because the writer’s brain has done all the hard work, creating the basis for something grander.
 It’s tired and can no longer see the fine points that need to be tended to in order to make the book the masterpiece it should be.

 There is no replacement for a good editor.
 Period.
 Not friends, family, or people somewhere on the outskirts.

-Always put your best foot forward, whether you are self-publishing, submitting to an agent, or submitting to a hybrid press.
+Always put your best foot forward, whether you are self-publishing, submitting to an agent, or submitting directly to a traditional or hybrid press.
 A professional editor can get you there.